Deliverables¶

 Story telling script¶

-The storytelling session translates the project into a narrative experience, guiding the audience through the system rather than explaining it technically.
+The storytelling session translates the project into a narrative experience, guiding the audience through the system while explaining it technically.

 Fabrication files¶